A new approach to topological T-duality for principal torus bundles: Abstract

 \section{Abstract}

-We show that the global assumptions on the H-flux in the definition of T-duality for principal torus bundles by Bunke, Rumpf, and Schick \cite{BunkeRumpfSchick} are not required.
-That is, these global conditions are implied by the Poincar\'e bundle condition.
-This is proved using a new and equivalent ``Thom class'' formulation of T-duality for principal torus bundles.
-We then generalise the local formulation of T-duality by Bunke, Schick, and Spitzweck \cite{BSS} to the torus case.
+We introduce a new `Thom class' formulation of topological T-duality for principal torus bundles.
+This definition is equivalent to the established one of Bunke, Rumpf, and Schick but has the virtue of removing the global assumptions on the H-flux required in the old definition.
+With the new definition, we provide easier and more transparent proofs of the classification of T-duals and generalise the local formulation of T-duality for circle bundles by Bunke, Schick, and Spitzweck to the torus case.